AramK0/Hawall_bot/README.md

 # Product Impact:
 -This would reduce the pressure on college staff
 -The students get informed better
--Can use the chatbot as a general-information for the whole univerity' -A modern technology for our top Uni
+-Can use the chatbot as a general-information for the whole univerity
+-A modern technology for our top Uni

 # Future Vision: